entuland/wesh/README.md

 ![Empty canvas](/screenshots/canvas-empty.png)

-In this space you can build anthing you like by using colored wool blocks_
+In this space you can build anything you like by using colored wool blocks or most of the built-in blocks shipped with minetest_game:

 ![Building inside the canvas](/screenshots/canvas-build.png)